Frequency Counter Hacked to add USB Functionality

 Articles typically receive this designation when the technology they describe is no longer relevant, code provided is later deemed to be of poor quality, or the topics discussed are better presented in future articles.
 Articles like this are retained for the sake of preservation, but their content should be critically assessed.

 This is a multi-part blog entry added over 2 days of time documenting the progress of the addition of USB to a simple frequency counter.
 The final result lets me graph frequency over time on the computer, automatically, over days of time if desired.
 I’m quite pleased at the result, especially considering so little circuitry was required!
-Although this page documents all the way from conception to completion, if you wish you can jump straight to the final product.

 It looks like this will be a multi-part blog entry.
 I’m in the process of figuring out how to add USB functionality to this simple device, which will be a fun way for me to express my creativity and think a bit outside the box while gaining some simple electrical engineering experience!
 Here’s the jist of what I’m planning…